jma26/Project-Ideas-Tracker/README.md

     * Users can order a drink online without using the phone to place an order
     * Check out with credit/debit card, payPal, googlePay, applePay
     * Option to have the drink delivered to customer and a real-time map displaying driver's location

+13) Whip App [**FUN**]
+    * Idea from the Big Bang theory episode where Howard is controlled by Bernadette and Sheldon proceeds to 'whip' is phone and makes a whiplash sound
+    * Recreate the mobile app for fun!
+    * Utilize the phone's accelerometer and at the threshold, make the 'whip' sound